Do you have a fear of flying with toddlers?

 Flying with Toddlers & Preschoolers: Biggest Concerns

 Toddlers are busy.
 Our son was sooooooo busy.
-He doesn’t sit still.
+He didn’t sit still.
+(Still doesn’t).
 He didn’t like hearing no for an answer.
 (Still doesn’t).
 And although he’d flown well for all of our trips, I am not smug enough to think his unpredictability would not bite me in the behind.

-I didn’t want to be a “Negative Nellie” so I hoped for the best, and prepared for the worst.
-That’s my typical parenting mantra, actually.
+I didn’t want to be Debbie Downer, so I hoped for the best and prepared for the worst.
+That’s my usual parenting mantra, actually.

 Flying with Toddlers & Preschoolers: The Reality